See how many registered hunters are in New York

 Less than 3% of the New York State population has a hunting license.
 However, among that population, women are the fastest-growing demographic.
 According to New York Hunting & Trapping, women are drawn to the sport to spend more time with family, to put organic and locally sourced food on the table, and to spend more time outside.
 In 2018, 53,000 women in the state had hunting licenses.

 The drop-off in revenue from hunting licenses is starting to pose a problem for conservation groups.
-Thanks to the 1937 Pittman-Robertson Act, an 11% excise tax was placed on the sale of firearms, which was then used for conservation.
-Not only that, but the profits from hunting licenses themselves also go directly to funding for conservation.
+Thanks to the 1937 Pittman-Robertson Act, an 11% excise tax was placed on the sale of firearms, which were then used for conservation.
+Not only that but the profits from hunting licenses themselves also go directly to funding for conservation.

 There was a slight uptick in the number of hunters earlier in 2020 as some U.S. meat processors stopped operating because of COVID-19.
 People also had a lot more time on their hands, according to Reuters.
 Indiana, for example, saw a 28% jump in turkey license sales during the first week of the season.
 Whether these results will be sustained remains to be seen.